A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 - Signals satiety to the brain, reducing appetite at the neurological level

 Natural GLP-1 has a half-life of about 2 minutes.
 Your body breaks it down almost immediately.
-The synthetic versions (semaglutide, tirzepatide) are engineered to resist that breakdown.
+Semaglutide and tirzepatide are synthetic versions engineered to resist that breakdown.
 They last days instead of minutes, creating a persistent signal that your body interprets as constant fullness and improved insulin sensitivity.

 The FDA approved semaglutide for type 2 diabetes in 2017 and for chronic weight management in 2021.
 Within two years, these became some of the most prescribed medications in the world.
 Global sales are projected to exceed $100 billion by 2030.